ThomasObenaus/writing/2018-12/COS Setup/README.md

 ![TF_Output](TF_Output.png)

-These can be used to open the nomad UI `xdg-open "http://$(terraform output nomad_ui_alb_dns)"` or the consul UI `xdg-open "http://$(terraform output consul_ui_alb_dns)"`.
+These can be used to open the nomad UI `xdg-open "http://$(terraform output nomad_ui_alb_dns)"` or the consul UI `xdg-open "http://$(terraform output consul_ui_alb_dns)"` in your browser.

 ![Nomad UI](NomadUi.png)

+The image above shows the web UI of the empty, but running nomad cluster.

 ### Deploy fabio

-Now having an empty system up and running the last missing part of the whole COS is fabio as the ingress traffic controller. fabio will be deployed as the first nomad job.
+Now having an empty system up and running the last missing part to complete the COS setup, is fabio as the ingress traffic controller.
+Fabio will be deployed as the first nomad job.

 To interact with the nomad server you can make use of the nomad CLI locally installed on your computer.
 First you have to specify where the nomad CLI can find the nomad server by setting the environment variable `NOMAD_ADDR` appropriately.
 This can be done by calling `cd ~/medium-cos/cos/examples/root-example && export NOMAD_ADDR=http://$(terraform output nomad_ui_alb_dns)`.
 With `nomad server members` you should now get a list of three nomad servers, one of them elected as leader.

 The nomad job description for deploying fabio is located at `~/medium-cos/cos/examples/jobs/fabio.nomad`.
-It deploy the raw binary of the reverse proxy, thus no docker job yet.
+It will roll out the raw binary of the reverse proxy, thus no docker job yet.

 ```bash
 job "fabio" {